FAMILY FUN

 Explore Historic Fort Worden Bunkers

 Originally designed as a military base to protect Puget Sound, Fort Worden evolved into an iconic and cherished state park.
-The fort – featuring 100 historic structures – spans two miles of saltwater shoreline with views of the Olympic and Cascade Mountains, and the San Juan Islands.
-Pick up a map of the trails and bunkers in the lobby of The Commons.
-For detailed info about the bunkers and their history, stop by the Coast Artillery Museum, located on the parade grounds, 360.385.0373.
+The fort — featuring 100 historic structures — spans two miles of saltwater shoreline with views of the Olympic and Cascade Mountains and the San Juan Islands.
+Pick up a map of the trails and bunkers at the Park Office in Building 200.
+For detailed info about the bunkers and their history, stop by the Coast Artillery Museum, located on the parade grounds, 360-385-0373.

 Play at Chetzemoka Park